Why is student exchange a good idea?

 Where can I take an official language test (TOEFL or IELTS)?

 TOEFL language test result is mostly required from students applying for universities in English-speaking countries.
-In Finland, the TOEFL language test (the link opens up to a new window) can be taken in Helsinki and should be booked well in advance.
+In Finland, the TOEFL language test (the link opens up to a new window) can be taken in Helsinki or online and should be booked well in advance.

 The other widely recognised language test is the IELTS (the link opens up to a new window) and these tests are also organised in Helsinki.